Football in the Czech Republic: National team

 Before the break-up of the country, Czech players represented Czechoslovakia, whose national team was for many years one of the leading teams in the world.
 Since the break-up of Czechoslovakia the Czech national team has had success in Euro 96 and Euro 2004.
-The selection of the Czech Republic national teams is controlled by the Football Federation of the Czech Republic.
+The selection of the Czech Republic national teams is controlled by the Football Association of the Czech Republic.

-The Czech team played their first official game on February 23, 1994 in Istanbul against Turkey, winning 4-1.
+The Czech team played their first official game on February 23, 1994 in Istanbul against Turkey, winning 4–1.
 The Czech Republic has managed to qualify for one FIFA World Cup and five European Championships.
 The greatest achievement of the Czech team was reaching the final of Euro 96 in England, eliminating Portugal and France to reach the final against Germany.
-On June 30, 1996 at Wembley Stadium, the Czech team lost the final 2-1 to Germany after taking the lead with a goal from Patrik Berger, before losing to an extra-time golden goal scored by Oliver Bierhoff.
-The following year they participated in the FIFA Confederations Cup held in Saudi Arabia, being eliminated in the semifinals after a 2-0 defeat to Brazil.
+On 30 June 1996 at Wembley Stadium, the Czech team lost the final 2–1 to Germany after taking the lead with a goal from Patrik Berger, before losing to an extra-time golden goal scored by Oliver Bierhoff.
+The following year they participated in the FIFA Confederations Cup held in Saudi Arabia, being eliminated in the semifinals after a 2–0 defeat to Brazil.

 At the time when the country was part of Czechoslovakia, the national team achieved victory in the 1976 European Championship against Germany in a penalty shoot-out, thanks to the famous penalty of Antonin Panenka.
 The Czechoslovak team qualified for the World Cup on eight occasions, finishing runners-up in both 1934 and 1962, as well as appearing in three other European Championships.

 Women's football

-Women's football is well organised in the Czech republic.
-The women's team debuted on July 21, 1993 before the Slovak national team in a match won by the Czechs 6-0.
-The women's team of the Czech Republic has not yet participated in a final phase of the World Cup or the European Championship.
+Women's football is well organised in the Czech Republic.
+The women's team debuted on 21 July 1993, against Slovakia, in a match won by the Czechs 6–0.
+The women's team of the Czech Republic has not yet participated in a final phase of the World Cup or European Championship.